kotagit75/bitclock/README.md

     <h1>BitClock</h1>
 </div>

 BitClock is a ledger-free distributed timestamp system.
-You can issue timestamps without relying on centralized servers or large-scale blockchains.
-By each node generate and share stamps and compile them as proof, we can verify the order in which the data was generated.
+It allows timestamps to be issued without the need for consensus.
+Each node generates and shares stamps, which are then compiled into a proof, allowing the order in which the data was generated to be verified.

 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)